h3rogam3r8/cse-312/README.md

 # UB Eats
 ### Framework: Flask / Python
 This is @7's CSE 312 Final Project.
 This repository contains the necessary files to launch our web application.
 Click on the drop-down arrows to get more information on each Project Part or Testing procedure.
-The publicly available deployment is at ubcommons.com.
+The publicly available deployment is at [ubcommons.com](https://ubcommons.com "Visit our website").

 ![UBeats Overview](static/video/docker.gif)

-</details> <details> <summary> <h2> General Testing Procedure : </h2></summary>
+</details> <details> <summary> <h2> How to Locally Run: </h2></summary>

 Clone the repository: